lammps/lammps/doc/src/fix_bond_swap.rst

 fraction of their sites identified as "sticker" sites.
 Initially each polymer chain is isolated from the others in a topological sense, and there is an intra-chain bond between every pair of sticker sites on the same chain.
-Over time, bonds swap so that inter-moleculer sticker bonds are created.
+Over time, bonds swap so that inter-molecular sticker bonds are created.
 This models a vitrification-style process whereby the polymer chains all become interconnected.
 For this use case, if angles are defined they should not include bonds between sticker